tmforum-oda/oda-canvas/Specification.md

 # ODA Reference Implementation and Environment Specification
 The ODA Reference Implementation (ODA-RI) is the proving ground for building a common environment for TM Forum ODA Components.
-The four levels of specifications in this process are:
+The five levels of specifications and implementation details in this process are:
-- The set of _core component specifications_, which define the core functiones exposed by each individual component
+- The set of _core component specifications_, which define the core functions exposed by each individual component
 - The component _generic specification_, which defines the common characteristics shared by every ODA component
 - The _environment specification_, which defines the underlying platform required to support the components
-- The _ODA Reference Implementation_, which is a practical implementation of the environment specification, supplemented with extra services required to emulate those services available in a service provider that lie outside the ODA scope.
+- The _ODA Reference Implementation_, which is a practical implementation of the environment specification
+- The _supplemental services_ required to emulate capabilities that are normally available in a service provider outside the ODA scope.

-This page documents the environment specification as we discover it through building and testing the ODA-RI.
+This page documents the environment specification, reference implementation and supplemental services as we discover them through building and testing the ODA-RI.

-# Baseline build
+# ODA Environment Specification
 ## Kubernetes
 [Kubernetes](https://kubernetes.io) is the base platform technology.
 - Version 1.19 or higher (1.21 has been shown to work at the time of writing) is required